CDR plasma model

 virtual void

-@brief Get number of plot variables for this physics class.
+@brief Return the number of plot variables provided by this physics class.

 */